srthorat/sauce-lab-ats-cypress-typescript/README.md

 GitHub Actions are defined in YAML files located in the .github/workflows/ directory.
 The workflows are triggered on specific events, such as pushes to the repository or pull requests.

 ### Workflow Files
+#### Add Secrets:

+1. Go to your GitHub repository.
+2. Navigate to Settings > Secrets and variables > Actions.
+3. Click on New repository secret and add the following secrets:
+    - username: Your Sauce Labs demo website username.
+    - password: Your Sauce Labs demo website password.

+Note: I have all redy addy in my GitHub Repo

 #### Quality Workflow
 The quality.yml workflow ensures code quality by running linting and formatting checks using ESLint and Prettier.
 ```shell